hgouraud/gwtolatex/README.txt

       | "WideImage" -> set imagewidth to \textwidth
       | "Width" -> sets image width to param (float)
   * <y ...> comment
-  * <b command> WIP, to be modified.
-Ignored for the time being

-This package includes test and example files named gwtolatex-testn.{txt/html}
+This package includes historical test files and example files named gwtolatex-testn.{txt/html}.
 The html files contain only <a ... > tags and do not produce any pdf output.

 The tools include:
 - mkImgDict -> creates an image database for further use